 Provide a brief context for an insurance organisation or a division of an insurance organisation with which you are familiar.
-For this organisation or division:
+For this insurance organisation or division of an insurance organisation:

-- Explain the marketing activities involved in customer service - Analyse how customer service contributes to successful business performance in a competitive market - Make recommendations to improve the marketing activities in order to enhance business performance
+- Explain the marketing activities involved in the delivery of customer service. - Analyse how marketing activities and customer service contributes to business performance. - Make recommendations, based on your analysis, to change marketing activities and customer service to improve business performance.